Medical Records Course Descriptions and Training Information

 Health information technicians need to know how to create, store, code and classify medical records.
 Medical records courses are usually completed within a full certificate or degree program.

-Health information technology programs and medical office training programs offer medical records courses.
-These educational programs often culminate in a certificate or associate degree and cover not only medical records coding but also include coursework that familiarizes students with medical office procedures, accounting, customer service, productivity software and pharmacology.
-There are also specialized certificate programs in medical records coding.
+Health information technology, medical office administration and medical records coding programs offer medical records courses.
+These educational programs often culminate in a certificate or associate degree and cover not only medical records coding, but also topics like medical office procedures, accounting, customer service, productivity software and pharmacology.

 Some common medical records courses included in such programs include those in medical terminology, records coding and classification, insurance and billing procedures, medical records fundamentals and information technology.
-Students learn the basics of medical records creation and management, including the laws applying to privacy, as well as master the terminology used in the medical field.
-They usually also learn to use medical information management software and to code and classify records for billing and insurance reimbursement.
+Students learn to use medical information management software and to code and classify records for billing and insurance reimbursement.
+Many certificate and associate's degree programs require a practicum or internship.

-Many of these certificate and associate's degree programs require a practicum, internship or externship.
-Depending on the program completed, graduates may be able to pursue an industry certification, such as the Certified Medical Administrative Assistant (CMAA) or the numerous coding and health information technology certifications that the American Academy of Professional Coders (AAPC) and the American Health Information Management Association (AHIMA) offer.
+Graduates may be able to pursue an industry certification, such as the Certified Medical Administrative Assistant (CMAA), or the numerous coding and health information technology certifications that the American Academy of Professional Coders (AAPC) and the American Health Information Management Association (AHIMA) offer.

 Certificate and associate's programs may include some of the medical records courses described below.